 Escalation has been estimated and included based on a current understanding of the local construction industry and national effect on the price of commodities, such as oil, oil-based products, steel, copper, and other basic materials.
-It also anticipates labor costs leveling over the next two years.

 Material and equipment prices have been gathered from a number of sources that include Spenard Builders Supply, Central Plumbing and Heating, Inc., Anchorage Sand and Gravel Company, Inc., Alaska Architectural Lighting, Inc., and Alaska Steel.
 The Guide, Means Cost Data, and other information was obtained through the practice of construction cost estimating.